Powered by iMapBuilder

 The Washington State Department of Ecology maintains a database of recycling opportunities available in Washington State.
 If you are a Washington resident looking for recycling locations in your area CLICK HERE.

 Key Dates: Manufacturer registration and fees due January 1, annually.
 By March 1st of the second program year and each program year thereafter, the authority and each authorized party shall file with the department an annual report for the preceding program year.

 West Virginia: Law signed on April 1, 2008.
 Manufacturers of more than 1,000 video display devices per year must register with the state and pay an annual fee that is deposited into a special account in the State Treasury to be known as the "Covered Electronic Devices Takeback Fund."
-These funds will be distributed in grants to counties and municipalities or other programs that divert covered electronic devices from the wastestream.
+These funds are distributed in grants to counties and municipalities or other programs that divert covered electronic devices from the waste stream.

-Initial manufacturer registration fees are $10,000 and $3,000 for anyone who HAS implemented a takeback program during the prior year.
+Initial manufacturer registration fees are $10,000 for manufacturers with no takeback plan and $3,000 for anyone who HAS implemented a takeback program during the prior year.
 That fee is reduced in subsequent years to $5,000 for manufacturers with no plan and $500 for manufacturers with a plan.
 If a takeback or recycling program has been implemented, the manufacturer must provide a toll-free number and website address that provides information about the program, including a detailed description of how a person may return a CED.

 All retailers within West Virginia must report to the West Virginia Department of Environmental Protection any brand of CED that is in non compliance of the WV CED Registration.
 Please check the Manufacturer Compliance List.